IOTA-Ledger/blue-app-iota/README.md

 For the Ledger Nano X:
 - Behavior is the same as the Nano S. Graphically there are no confirmation bars along the top (but double pressing the buttons still confirms/toggles).

-For the Ledger Blue:
-- The Ledger Blue uses a touchscreen, thus all you need to do is tap the buttons on the screen.

 ### Recovery Phrase Entropy

 - The 24 word BIP39 recovery phrase (mnemonic) of the hardware wallet represents less information (256 bits of entropy) than a 27 tryte IOTA seed (384 bits of entropy).